 In circumstances which involve the council or its personnel, the council solicitor should always be informed.
-Where a crime is suspected the coroner will contact and inform the council's Director for Legal services directly of his views together with all the appropriate parties within the partner agencies.

 If the coroner is concerned that a person was unlawfully killed, a referral will be made to the Police.
 If the Police think that there is a case to answer they may refer the matter to the Crown Prosecution Service.
 In this circumstance the inquest may be adjourned.